Calabrian Baked Pasta: The True Recipe of “Pasta China”

 You can assemble it all, cover it with plastic wrap, and keep it in the fridge, then bake it the next day.

-The ridged surface is essential because it holds the sauce and allows the meatballs to fit inside the pasta, creating a perfect bite.
+The ribbed surface is essential because it holds the sauce and allows the meatballs to sneak inside the pasta, creating a perfect bite.

-Boiled egg is the symbolic ingredient of ‘Pasta China’ (stuffed pasta).
+The hard-boiled egg is the symbolic ingredient of “Pasta China” (full pasta).

-Fresh mozzarella releases too much water during cooking, risking making the pasta ‘soggy’.
+Fresh mozzarella releases too much water during cooking, risking making the pasta “mushy”.

-The secret is to use plenty of sauce in the inner layers and drain the pasta very al dente.
+The secret is to be generous with the sauce in the inner layers and to drain the pasta very al dente.

-Covering the dish with aluminum foil for the first 20 minutes of cooking will help retain moisture, removing it only at the end to create the crust.
+Covering the dish with a sheet of aluminum foil for the first 20 minutes of cooking will help retain moisture, removing it only at the end to create a crust.